Lawsuit Filed in Death of Entertainer in Plane Crash

 This is not the first lawsuit to be filed in connection with the fatal accident.
 Previously, the company that owned the jet, along with Rivera’s own company, were sued by relatives of the other individuals who died in the incident.
 That case is currently in settlement talks.

 It is fair to say that no one is prepared for the sudden, unexpected loss of a loved one in a manner such as this.
 As a result, when it does happen it can be difficult to those impacted to deal with financially as well as emotionally.
 Both of these matters may be addressed via a wrongful death lawsuit when negligence on the part of another person or entity is to blame for the fatal incident.
+An experienced injury attorney may be of great assistance in helping to identify the negligence involved in this instance.

 When successful, such a case could result in the recovery of financial damages.
 In addition, the process could provide a sense of closure to family members left to forge ahead in life without their deceased loved one.